dougalcaleb/instant-carousel/README.md

       *  Can be used to stylize pages in certain positions
       *  Removed enlargeCenter option
       *  Removed sizeFalloff option

+Bugfixes:
+   *  Fixed swipeThreshold changing when more than one page was displayed

 #### v1.2.0:
 Features: